 Another method to help avoid your cheesecake from forming a crack is to bake it in a water bath.
 You do not have to do this if you don’t mind having a possible crack in your cheesecake.
 It will still taste amazing!
 And you can could always cover the crack up with berries!
 If you do decide to bake it in a water bath, wrap the outside of the springform pan with aluminum foil before baking the brownie crust.
 Then when it is time to cook the entire cheesecake, simply place the springform pan with the cheesecake into a larger pan (I used a roasting pan).
 Place it in the oven and then fill the roasting pan with about 1 inch of hot water.
 The steam from the hot water will help to create an environment for even baking thereby reducing the likelihood that the cheesecake will crack.

+P.S.
 I have conveniently decided to ignore posting the nutritional information for this recipe.
 Sometimes we just have to enjoy an awesome dessert without thinking about the calories.

-Also, if you want to go all out and make that special mother in your life something amazing for breakfast on Mother’s Day check out my Crustless Zucchini Bacon Quiche recipe.
+If you decide you want to go all out and make that special mother in your life something amazing for breakfast on Mother’s Day check out my Crustless Zucchini Bacon Quiche recipe.
 And for dinner, try this super easy and delicious Creamy Pesto Pasta with Chicken & Sun-Dried Tomatoes recipe!
 If you make the Chocolate Chip Brownie Cheesecake recipe and these two other recipes all on Mother’s Day you are AH-MAZING and I say go have yourself a second helping of cheesecake!